 - Vanilla extract – because of course!

-- Almond flour – a finely ground almond flour or meal made from blanched almonds works best for this recipe
+- Almond flour – a finely ground almond flour or meal made from blanched almonds works best for this recipe (we really like this one)

 - Baking soda